 Supported file attachments

-Slack supports all documents, including PDFs, word documents, docs, audio, screenshots, etc. The files can be uploaded via the computer or through file-sharing apps such as Google Drive, Box, Dropbox, etc.
+Slack supports all documents, including PDF, word documents, audio files, images, etc. The files can be uploaded via the computer or cloud storage programs (Google Drive, OneNote, Dropbox, etc.).

 The WhatsApp mobile app supports sharing images, videos, contacts, and locations, but to share files and documents, one must go to the file location and share it using WhatsApp.
-WhatsApp has a limit of 100MB per file.
+It also has a limit of 100MB per file.

 - Microsoft Teams